lfritz/notes/designing-data-intensive-applications.md

 The most common ways of dataflow are dataflow through applications, dataflow through services, and message-passing dataflow.

-When you deploy a nwe version of your application, you usually replace all of its code, but not its data.
+When you deploy a new version of your application, you usually replace all of its code, but not its data.
 This is sometimes summed up as “data outlives code.”
 An obvious consequence is that we often need forward compatibility for databases.
 However, if we deploy services with rolling upgrades, we can